xdass/xckd_vk/README.md

 ### How to install

-1. You need to create VK App (https://vk.com/apps?act=manage).
+1. You need to [create VK App](https://vk.com/apps?act=manage).
 Choose Standalone type of app.
-2. Get access token using Implicit flow (https://vk.com/dev/implicit_flow_user).
+2. Get access token using [Implicit flow](https://vk.com/dev/implicit_flow_user).
 In scope parameter use: photos,groups,wall,offline
 3. Create .env file and add access_token=your_token from Step 2
 4. Install dependencies (written below)

+Note: Comics download from [xckd docs](https://xkcd.com/json.html)

 Python3 should be already installed.
 Then use `pip` (or `pip3`, if there is a conflict with Python2) to install dependencies: